Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-v1/readme.md

 documentation.
 */
 await gapi.client.compute.regionSecurityPolicies.setLabels({ project: "project", region: "region", resource: "resource",  });

 /*
-Deletes the specified Snapshot resource.
-Keep in mind that deleting a single snapshot might not necessarily delete all the data on that snapshot.
-If any data on the snapshot that is marked for deletion is needed for subsequent snapshots, the data will be moved to the next corresponding snapshot.

-For more information, seeDeleting snapshots.
-*/
-await gapi.client.compute.regionSnapshots.delete({ project: "project", region: "region", snapshot: "snapshot",  });

-/*
-Returns the specified Snapshot resource.
-*/
-await gapi.client.compute.regionSnapshots.get({ project: "project", region: "region", snapshot: "snapshot",  });

-/*
-Gets the access control policy for a resource.
-May be empty if no such policy or resource exists.
-*/
-await gapi.client.compute.regionSnapshots.getIamPolicy({ project: "project", region: "region", resource: "resource",  });

-/*
-Creates a snapshot in the specified region using the data included in the request.
-*/
-await gapi.client.compute.regionSnapshots.insert({ project: "project", region: "region",  });

-/*
-Retrieves the list of Snapshot resources contained within the specified region.
-*/
-await gapi.client.compute.regionSnapshots.list({ project: "project", region: "region",  });

-/*
-Sets the access control policy on the specified resource.
-Replaces any existing policy.
-*/
-await gapi.client.compute.regionSnapshots.setIamPolicy({ project: "project", region: "region", resource: "resource",  });

-/*
-Sets the labels on a regional snapshot.
-To learn more about labels, read the Labeling Resources documentation.
-*/
-await gapi.client.compute.regionSnapshots.setLabels({ project: "project", region: "region", resource: "resource",  });

-/*
-Returns permissions that a caller has on the specified resource.
-*/
-await gapi.client.compute.regionSnapshots.testIamPermissions({ project: "project", region: "region", resource: "resource",  });

-/*
-Rotates the customer-managed
-encryption key to the latest version for the specified snapshot.
-*/
-await gapi.client.compute.regionSnapshots.updateKmsKey({ project: "project", region: "region", snapshot: "snapshot",  });

-/*
-Get region snapshot settings.
-*/
-await gapi.client.compute.regionSnapshotSettings.get({ project: "project", region: "region",  });

-/*
-Patch region snapshot settings.
-*/
-await gapi.client.compute.regionSnapshotSettings.patch({ project: "project", region: "region",  });

-/*
 Deletes the specified SslCertificate resource in the region.